miangoaren/miangoaren.github.io/_ai/00004_mydalle.md

   <figcaption></figcaption>
 </figure>

- Más "fotografías" en comentarios y en este increíble hilo en [Twitter](https://twitter.com/triplux/status/1542529379485396995?)
+More "photographs" in comments and in this incredible thread on [Twitter](https://twitter.com/triplux/status/1542529379485396995?)

-## Un mural hecho por David Alfaro Siqueiros; inspirado en el Hombre de Vitruvio de Leonardo da Vinci; en vez de hombre, una mujer; con moléculas de ADN en el fondo
+## A mural painted by David Alfaro Siqueiros; inspired by Leonardo da Vinci's Vitruvian Man; instead of a man, a woman; with DNA molecules in the background

 <figure>
   <a href="/images/ai/00004_36.jpg">